Body & Nature Connection

-Chronic stress and burnout are not signs of weakness, but they show that structural pressures push people beyond their limits.
-This leads to feeling depleted, alienated, and inefficient.
+Chronic stress and burnout are, of course, rampant among people who care.
+And they are not signs of weakness, but they show that structural pressures push people beyond their limits.
+Especially people who not only care for but care about those they work with.

 Nature connection + Bodywork =